[Solved] Discover How to Delete All Photos from Your iPhone

 Make sure you back up any photos or videos you still cherish.

 Remember, with iCloud Photos, deleting a photo or video on one device removes it from all other devices linked to the same Apple ID.
+If a step looks different on your device, the app version is usually the first thing to compare before assuming the feature is missing.
+Testing the change on a short clip first is a quick way to avoid re-editing a longer video from the start.

 To see how much storage you have left on your device, go to Settings > General > Device Storage.
 You can choose to clear other types of files on iCloud to provide more space for picture storage.